 The Magic Four: Determination

 I like to remind myself that it took Thomas A. Edison 10,000 tries before he succeeded in lighting the light bulb for the first time.
 Think of that, 10K tries!
-A reporter asked Mr. Edison if he was discouraged after trying so many times to figure out the correct combinations to light the light bulb.
-He replied that he was not discouraged but had found 9,999 ways that it didn’t work.
+A reporter asked Mr. Edison if he was discouraged after trying many times to figure out the correct combinations to light the light bulb.
+He replied that he was not frustrated but had found 9,999 ways that it didn’t work.
 But, on try number 10,000, it did work.
 What was that?
 Determination.
 A single-minded purpose–that of lighting the light bulb.
 He chooses to see his “failures” as ways that didn’t work instead of obstacles.
 When we see obstacles, we are quick to abandon our image, our success, our dream.
 But when we see the process as ways that will not work, we keep going until we achieve success.

 Yours for a Better Life,